rrrutledge/an-oriole-for-inner-source/outline.md

+# An Oriole for Inner Source
+45 min

+# Abstract
+Inner source is the application of open source methodologies to internally-developed software.
+While simple to define, inner source can be difficult to explain and implement successfully.
+This presentation introduces the key terms, concepts, and principles for effective inner sourcing along with explanations and real examples.
+It is content that is accessible to newcomers while at the same time refreshing to those with experience.
+The same information in this presentation is also delivered as an O’Reilly Oriole, available freely at https://www.safaribooksonline.com/oriole/.
+We’ll review the Oriole, how to use it, and other Orioles related to inner source that are on the way.

 # Background
 There are many individuals that are excited about inner source.
 They share their experience in [the InnerSource Commons](http://innersourcecommons.org/) and other public locations.